 Washington, DC Sports Betting Laws Summary

-Congress still has 60 days to undertake their review process of the new bill.
+Congress still has 60 days to undertake its review process of the new bill.
 However, it is possible for the Council to pass a resolution to set things in motion even sooner.

-Once the district has their legislation in order, the list of laws and rules will include the following:
+Once the district has its legislation in order, the list of laws and rules will include the following: